dojot/docs/source/using-api-interface.rst

 If there is no output, the message was sent to MQTT broker.

+Note that we sent a message with the parameter ``-q 1``.
+This means that the message will use QoS 1, i.e., the message is guaranteed to be sent at least one time.

 **Also you can send a configuration message from dojot to the device to change some of its attributes.
 The target attribute must be of type “actuator”.**